 Study Population and Outcome Assessment

-We used data from the Danish National Registers system during 1989 – 2013, through which details on demographic characteristics and certain health outcomes of all Danish residents can be linked based on a 10-digit unique personal identifier.43 The Danish National Registers system was established in 1977 and is a comprehensive patient register, including nationwide clinical and administrative records for all somatic inpatient data.
+We used data from the Danish National Registers system during 1989 – 2013, through which details on demographic characteristics and certain health outcomes of all Danish residents can be linked based on a 10-digit unique personal identifier.43 The system was established in 1977 and is a comprehensive patient register, including nationwide clinical and administrative records for all somatic inpatient data.
 Outpatient data have also been included in the Danish National Registers system since 1995.

 We identified ALS cases based on their International Classification of Diseases (ICD) discharge diagnoses, i.e., ICD-8 code 348.0 (ALS) until 1993 and ICD-10 code G12.2 (motor neuron disease) thereafter, using the date of the first relevant code as the diagnosis date.
 We only included patients who were at least 20 years old when diagnosed.
 In a validation study, Danish National Registers system data for ALS ascertainment were found to be highly reliable.44